carla-simulator/carla/Docs/benchmark_creating.md

  * [Sensor Data](cameras_and_sensors.md): The measured data from defined sensors, such as Lidars or RGB cameras.
  * Directions: Information from the high level planner.
-Currently the planner sends a high level command from the set: STRAIGHT, RIGHT, LEFT, NOTHING.
+Currently the planner sends a high level command from the follwoing set: STRAIGHT, RIGHT, LEFT, NOTHING.
  * Target Position: The position and orientation of the target.

  With all this information, the *run_step* function is expected